jazzband/django-admin-sortable/README.md

     <script type="text/javascript" src="{% static 'adminsortable/js/admin.sortable.tabular.inlines.js' %}"></script>

-### Known Issue(s)
-Because of the way inline models are added to their parent model in the change form, it is not currently possible to have sortable inline models whose parent does not inhert from `Sortable`.

 ### Rationale
 Other projects have added drag-and-drop ordering to the ChangeList view, however this introduces a couple of problems...